getodk/briefcase/docs/how-to-release.md

 7. Build the release JAR file with `./gradlew clean build`

-    The JAR file will be located at `build/libs` and the filename should be like: `ODK Briefcase vx.y.z.jar`. (replace x.y.z with the actual numbers you've used in step 2)
+    The JAR file will be located at `build/libs` and the filename should be like: `ODK-Briefcase-vx.y.z.jar`. (replace x.y.z with the actual numbers you've used in step 2)

-    If you JAR's filename has `-dirty` or any other deviation from the previous template, you've made some mistake while sync'ing your repo after publishing the release on GitHub.
+    If your JAR's filename has `-dirty` or any other deviation from the previous template, you've made some mistake while syncing your repo after publishing the release on GitHub.

 8. Go back to the release at GitHub and edit it.
 Open a file browser and drag your JAR file into the box.
 Click on `Update release`.